Wildhorse Resort & Casino: Amenities

-Key components of the resort are a casino, five screen cineplex with two 3D screens, golf course, hotel, recreational vehicle park, children's entertainment center, teepee camping village, Arrowhead Travel Plaza and the Tamástslikt Cultural Institute tribal museum.
-The casino offers poker, roulette, blackjack, craps, Spanish 21, bingo, keno and just over 1200 slot machines, 30% of which are in a no-smoking area.
+Key components of the resort are a casino, five screen cineplex with two 3D screens, golf course, hotel, RV park, children's entertainment center, teepee camping village, Arrowhead Travel Plaza and the Tamástslikt Cultural Institute tribal museum.
+The casino offers poker, roulette, blackjack, craps, Spanish 21, bingo, keno and just over 1,200 slot machines, 30% of which are in a no-smoking area.

 The golf course is a championship, 18-hole course designed by John Steidel that opened in 1997, with approximately 30,000 rounds played annually and hosting about 80 tournaments.
 It includes a driving range, practice greens, rental clubs, a pro shop, and a variety of teaching programs.

 Seven restaurants are part of the resort and casino: WildRoast Cafe, the Clubhouse Grill, Hot Rock Cafe, Kinship Cafe, Traditions Buffet, The Wildhorse Sports Bar and Plateau Fine Dining.

 The hotel is connected to the casino while the RV Park is located nearby, between the casino and golf course.

 The Tamástslikt Cultural Institute, located on the resort grounds, includes permanent and rotating exhibits on the history and culture of the three tribes who make up the Confederated Tribes of the Umatilla Indian Reservation (CTUIR): the Cayuse, Umatilla and Walla Walla.

 The resort has sparked an economic boom for the CTUIR, which has increased the tribal operating budget from less than $10 million in 1992 to approximately $145 million in 2007.
 That grew to $190 million in 2010 as the casino draws approximately 750,000 people each year.
 The largest expenditures and the largest single department in the tribal government are devoted to protecting and restoring natural resources on the reservation and throughout the traditional homelands of the three tribes.
 To this end, the tribes are one of the largest employers of biologists and other environmental scientists in the region.